MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 For more information on objects and how they work, see [Objects](objects-properties.md).

 The following objects are optional.
-Add them if you want to go through the optional sections of this tutorial of adding colors and rendering the X-axis.
+Add them if you want to go through the optional sections of this tutorial to add colors and render the X-axis.

 Replace the content of the "objects" section with the following: